Arts & Humanities Seed Funding

 The term ‘humanities’ includes, but is not limited to, the study of the following: language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of the social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history.

-- If I received a seed grant last year, can I apply for 2023 funds?
+1. If I received a seed grant in prior years can I apply for 2024 funds?

-Previous awardees are eligible to receive funds in 2023 if they meet the following conditions: a) applicant successfully completed their project within the grant period; b) a report on the previous award was submitted by September, 13, 2022; 3) the 2023 application supports a new project.
+If you received a seed grant in 2023 you are not eligible for another seed grant until 2025.
+Awardees who received a seed grant in 2022 are eligible to receive funds in 2024 if they meet the following conditions: a) applicant successfully completed their project within the grant period; b) a report on the previous award was submitted by September, 13, 2022; c) the 2023 application supports a new project.
 All applications will receive equal consideration regardless of previous award status.
 However, in the case of a tie in ranking, preference will be given to faculty who have not yet received funding.

-An internal panel will review applications and award up to $200,000 in total.
-All awards are funded through RSCI overhead.
+An internal panel will review applications and recommendations will be made to RCED for final award decisions.
+All awards are funded through RCED overhead.

 The right amount of funding for your project will depend on several factors.
 The committee needs to see that the funding is reasonable for the amount of resources needed to complete the proposed work, that it is proportional to the amount of potential external funding, and that you can feasibly spend the requested funding according to your work plan.